 All applications will be reviewed by an assessment panel convened by the Modern Slavery PEC that will include external independent reviewers.

-The decision on the award of the funding will be made by the week beginning 6 December 2021.
-This funding will be dependent on the host organising putting a data sharing agreement in place, with the project due to start by 1 April 2022, and final outputs to be delivered by 1 October 2022.
+The decision on the award of the funding will be made by the week beginning 11 July 2022.
+This funding will be dependent on the host organising putting a data sharing agreement in place, with the project due to start by mid-September, and final outputs to be delivered by end of March 2023.

 Call Webinar & FAQ

 We held an information webinar about this funding call on 10 May 2022.
 Please see the video of the webinar below.
 We will shortly post a frequently asked question document including the questions and answers from the webinar.